aimengaba/aimengaba.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I passed my Qualifying Exam (Portfolio) with a distinction (the entire facultu votes and only a few receive this honour)!
+I passed my Qualifying Exam (Portfolio) with a distinction (the entire faculty votes and only a few receive this honour)!
 I'm officially a PhD Candidate!